CS-271-nilsstreedain/.github/profile/README.md

 ## 18.Academic Integrity

 - 18.1.
 Students are expected to comply with all regulations pertaining to academic honesty.
-For further information, visit the OSU informational pageLinks to an external site., or contact the office of Student Conduct and Community Standards at 541-737-3656.
+For further information, visit the [OSU informational page](https://studentlife.oregonstate.edu/studentconduct/academicmisconduct), or contact the office of Student Conduct and Community Standards at 541-737-3656.

   - 18.1.1.
 OAR 576-015-0020 (2) Academic or Scholarly Dishonesty: Academic or Scholarly Dishonesty is defined as an act of deception in which a Student seeks to claim credit for the work or effort of another person, or uses unauthorized materials or fabricated information in any academic work or research, either through the Student's own efforts or the efforts of another.